Speaker

-Stephen speaks to schools, organizations, and communities across the country.
-His dynamic presentations regarding youth development and decision-making address multiple audiences, including faculty, students, parents, health care providers, law enforcement officials, and camp professionals.
+Stephen speaks at schools, camps, colleges, organizations and communities across the country.
+His dynamic, empowering, and positive presentations regarding youth development and decision-making address multiple audiences, including faculty, students, campers and camp counselors, parents, health care providers (for CME credits), law enforcement officials and camp professionals.
+They also cover a wide range of topics, including positive youth development as well as risk reduction regarding such behaviors as underage drinking, other drug use, bullying, violence, suicide, teen driving, family relationships, and sexuality/sexual behavior.

 Sample presentations: